jear2412/GDR2/README.md

 # Generalized Decomposition Priors on R2

 __How to use this repo?__
-The main point of this repo is that the reader gets familiarized with how to use the stan code for the Generalized Decomposition prior.
+The main point of this repo is that the reader gets familiarized with how to use the Stan code for the Generalized Decomposition prior.
 The reader can take a look at exercise.html for this.

 __Information__